RodriESM/RodriESM/README.md

 ## 💻 Back developer 🎸 Amateur musician

-- 💼 I’m currently working on [Altran] Technologies, SA
+- 💼 I’m currently working on [Capgemini Engineering]
 - 🌱 I’m currently learning about Spring Boot, Docker and Kubernetes
 - 👯 I’m looking to collaborate on making a website
 - 💬 Ask me about your Java problems